-Use this guide to diagnose and solve issues relating to the iPP320 credit card reader.
+Use this guide to diagnose and solve problems with the iPP320 credit card reader.
 If this is your first time setting up, visit our iPP320 Setup article.

 Table of Contents